tsprlng/useful-pgp-agent/tools/README.md

 #### Configuring the resetting code

-The resetting code is an alternative mechanism to recover from a lost or locked user PIN.
+The resetting code is an alternative mechanism to recover from a lost or locked User PIN.

-You can set the resetting code after verifying the admin PIN.
-Once a resetting code is configured on your card, you can use that code to reset the user PIN without needing the admin PIN.
+You can set the resetting code after verifying the Admin PIN.
+Once a resetting code is configured on your card, you can use that code to reset the User PIN without needing the Admin PIN.

 ```
 $ opgpcard pin -c 0006:16019180 set-reset